Data Security

 Low Sensitivity

 Low sensitivity data is anything that is intended or approved for public disclosure.
-This includes websites, marketing content, datasheets, and similar public data.
+This includes less sensitive data, such as websites, marketing content, datasheets, and similar public data, which typically requires less stringent security measures like reduced encryption, lower priority backups, and broader access permissions.

 An organization may use the same three-tier system but more descriptive labels.
 For example, Confidential, Internal Use Only, and Public Release can replace High, Medium, and Low.